-It is Republic Act No. 3765, which is an act requiring the disclosure of finance charges in connection with the extension of credit.
+Republic Act No. 3765, also known as the “Truth in Lending Act”, is a law requiring the disclosure of finance charges in connection with the extension of credit.
+This is a summary of the Truth in Lending Act.

 What is the policy behind the Truth in Lending Act?